petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 Many simply don't have the time or motivation to become de facto software engineers.

-Calkit is a start at a simpler back end and the cloud system is a start at a more purpose-built front end and collaboration hub, but the user experience is still certainly geared more towards software engineer types and the problem is certainly not yet solved.
+Calkit is a start---perhaps best called an "MVP" or prototype at the moment---at a simpler back end and the cloud system is a start at a more purpose-built front end and collaboration hub, but the user experience is still certainly geared more towards software engineer types and the problem is certainly not yet solved.